apivideo/api.video-documentation/get-started/aws-migration.md

 With api.video, you can use our in-house import tool to migrate all of your videos in a short time from the popular hosting and video provider.

-The simple tool will require you to input several parameters from the provider you are leaving and from api.video.
+The tool only requires you to authenticate with the provider you are migrating from.

-Check out the [Import Tool](https://import.api.video/) now.
+Check out the [Import Tool](https://dashboard.api.video/import) now.

 ### How to get the AWS Access Key and Account Secret